imnotteixeira/personal-website/src/content/frontend-spreadsheet-react.md

 ## The challenge

-Well, making a spreadsheet as a normal desktop application is already hard-work.
+Making a spreadsheet as a normal desktop application is already hard-work.
 Sure, it's easy to make something that will work on a 10x10 grid, heck, even 100x100 is not the hardest problem to solve.
 If you want it to *scale*, that's the real challenge, especially on the browser.

 For this, we can divide the main challenge into smaller challenges, such as:

 * How to efficiently update cells when a dependency updates?
 * How to express and parse Function expressions?
-* How to render the spreadsheet smoothly, especially when there are **way too many rows**?
+* How to render the spreadsheet smoothly, especially when there are **way too many cells**?
 * How to reference cells?
 How should be dependencies among cells be stored?
 * How to update dependent cells' values on dependency update?